 This review examines the options above and concludes that the most appropriate option for the West Midlands is to establish a Combined Authority.
-Stakeholder engagement will be undertaken and views reflected in the final version of this Governance Review.
+Stakeholder engagement has been understaken and views highlighted in the engagement section of this Governance Review.

 The West Midlands is a functional economic market area.